Don't Be A Low-Grade Jerk

 - How would you feel if someone did the same thing to you?
 Would you appreciate it if every time you talked about your hobby, your friend made a show of looking bored?

-- How you feel about the person you're directing your comment or behavior toward?
+- How do you feel about the person you're directing your comment or behavior toward?
 Do you see them as an equal buddy?
 Do you respect them?
 Do you think they're a bit of a joke, and not sure why they're part of the group?
 Do you have no patience for their worldview?

-- Do you only act that way toward at certain person or type of people?
+- Do you only act that way toward a certain person or type of people?
 Like do you only give backhanded compliments to the weakest person in your social circle, but would never dare say anything like that to the more assertive members?

 - Is your goal to cause negative emotions in someone, like irritation, embarrassment, or anxiety?
 Even if you think you're just messing around or playing a prank, the fact you're trying to create unpleasant feelings is a sign you're in jerk territory